FusionAuth/fusionauth-jwt/README.md

 ## Security disclosures
 If you find a vulnerability or other security related bug, please send a note to security@fusionauth.io before opening a GitHub issue.
 This will allow us to assess the disclosure and prepare a fix prior to a public disclosure.

-We are very interested in compensating anyone that can identify a security related bug or vulnerability and properly disclose it to use.
+We are very interested in compensating anyone that can identify a security related bug or vulnerability and properly disclose it to us.

 ### Features
  - JWT signing using HMAC, RSA and Elliptic Curve support